 [MORE: Smart Answers to Interview Questions.]

-How to Prepare for This Job Interview Question
+How to Prepare for “Tell Me About Yourself” In An Interview

 Fortunately, this question is one of the easiest job interview questions to prepare for.